+Grade Band Endpoints for ESS3.C

+By the end of grade 2.
+Things that people do to live comfortably can affect the world around them.
+But they can make choices that reduce their impacts on the land, water, air, and other living things-for example, by reducing trash through reuse and recycling.

+Recorded history, as well as chemical and geological evidence, indicates that human activities in agriculture, industry, and everyday life have had major impacts on the land, rivers, ocean, and air.

-K-2 3-5 6-8 9-12 By the end of grade 2: a) Things that people do to live comfortably can affect the world around them. b) But they can make choices that reduce their impacts on the By the end of grade 5: a) Human activities in agriculture, industry, and everyday life have had major effects on the land, vegetation, streams, ocean, air, and even outer space. b) But individuals and communities are doing things By the end of grade 8: a) Human activities have significantly altered the biosphere, sometimes damaging or destroying natural habitats and causing the extinction of many other species. b) But changes to Earth's environments can have different By the end of grade 12: a) The sustainability of human societies and the biodiversity that supports them requires responsible management of natural resources. b) Scientists and engineers can make major contributions-for example, by developing technologies that produce less pollution and waste and that land, water, air, and other living things-for example, by reducing trash through reuse and recycling. to help protect Earth's resources and environments. c) For example, they are treating sewage, reducing the amounts of materials they use, and regulating sources of pollution such as emissions from factories and power plants or the runoff from agricultural activities. impacts (negative and positive) for different living things. c) Typically, as human populations and per-capita consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise. preclude ecosystem degradation. c) When the source of an environmental problem is understood and international agreement can be reached, human activities can be regulated to mitigate global impacts (e.g., acid rain and the ozone hole near Antarctica).
+By the end of grade 5.
+Human activities in agriculture, industry, and everyday life have had major effects on the land, vegetation, streams, ocean, air, and even outer space.
+But individuals and communities are doing things to help protect Earth's resources and environments.
+For example, they are treating sewage, reducing the amounts of materials they use, and regulating sources of pollution such as emissions from factories and power plants or the runoff from agricultural activities.

+By the end of grade 8.
+Human activities have significantly altered the biosphere, sometimes damaging or destroying natural habitats and causing the extinction of many other species.
+But changes to Earth's environments can have different impacts (negative and positive) for different living things.
+Typically, as human populations and per-capita consumption of natural resources increase, so do the negative impacts on Earth unless the activities and technologies involved are engineered otherwise.

+By the end of grade 12.
+The sustainability of human societies and the biodiversity that supports them requires responsible management of natural resources.
+Scientists and engineers can make major contributions-for example, by developing technologies that produce less pollution and waste and that preclude ecosystem degradation.
+When the source of an environmental problem is understood and international agreement can be reached, human activities can be regulated to mitigate global impacts (e.g., acid rain and the ozone hole near Antarctica).